briansrls/Robinhood-for-Google-Finance/README.md

 # Robinhood for Google Finance

+###UPDATE (for the not super tech savvy!):
+All you need to do on windows is download the latest version of python (2.7.X or 3.X) [here](https://www.python.org/downloads/) and then double click the .bat file.
+This will run both of the commands listed below.
+It's important to read .bat files in particular, as they have potential to be extremely malicious.
+Try editing the run.bat file in your favorite text editor and confirm it is only running those two commands.

+//

 A Python script to export your [Robinhood](https://www.robinhood.com) trades to a .csv file (In a nice, Google Finance friendly format).
 Based on the [Robinhood library by Rohan Pai](https://github.com/Jamonek/Robinhood) and [Robinhood to CSV by Josh Fraser](https://github.com/joshfraser).
 Works on Python 2.7+ and 3.5+